Predictable by Design, Vulnerable by Nature: Security Consequences of Learnability in UAV State Estimators: Background and System Model

 \subsection{Our System Model and Assumptions}

-The Software architecture of the system is depicted in \fig{\ref{fig:sequence_of_events}}, which illustrates how the information from the sensor disseminates across various tasks via middleware.
-Autonomous systems commonly utilize middleware as a software system architecture due to the benefit of being able to add a new components to the system without affecting the existing functionality (\ie essentially scalability).
-This is popular in robotics (\eg Robot Operating System (ROS) \cite{ros}) and in flight controllers (\eg PX4 \cite{meier2015px4}) where a collection of flight control tasks coordinate to execute the mission.
-The middleware often has a publish-subscribe architecture that allows each component of the system to publish its output and for other components to subscribe to that output.
-The software tasks on the system are activated when the input message is available for use.
-We assume that the two stages of the state estimation, {\em predict} and {\em update}, are two separate tasks (elaborated in \S\ref{sec:basm:ekf}).
+The system uses middleware (\fig{\ref{fig:sequence_of_events}} bottom) to disseminate sensor information across tasks.
+Autonomous systems commonly utilize middleware as a software system architecture due to the benefit of being able to add new components to the system without affecting the existing functionality, for instance in robotics (\eg Robot Operating System (ROS)\cite{ros}) and in flight controllers (\eg PX4 \cite{meier2015px4}).
+The publish-subscribe architecture allows each components to publish outputs and subscribe for inputs, allowing the tasks to run only when their inputs are available.
+Generally, each task only perform a very specific function.
+Therefore, we assume that a task that executes the target function only runs the target function (\ie no other task executes the target function) {\em without} root access.

-We assume a \textit{more restrictive system}\footnote{It is more restrictive for the {\em attacker}, therefore, harder for {\em our} objectives.} than traditional flight controllers --- the latter assumes that all tasks share the same user space environment.
-In this paper, we assume that the tasks required for operating the UAV are isolated from each other in user space, communicating via a middleware.
-Additionally, the integrity of certain calculations that are crucial for the operation of the vehicle (\eg anomaly detection and control) are \textit{protected} using techniques such as triple redundancy modules\cite{lyons1962use} or trusted execution environment such as Arm TrustZone\cite{pinto2019demystifying}, Intel SGX\cite{intelsgx} or SecureCore\cite{securecore}.
-This results in an attacker being unable to tamper with the \textit{protected} functions.
-For instance, the state estimation calculations are integral to the operation of UAVs.
-Therefore, in this paper, we assume that the state estimation update function is protected.
+We assume a \textit{more restrictive and secure system}\footnote{ It is more restrictive for the {\em attacker}, therefore, harder for {\em our} objectives.} than traditional flight controllers --- the latter assumes that all tasks share the same user space environment and have fewer security protocols.
+In this paper, we assume that the tasks are isolated in user space, communicating only via a middleware.
+Additionally, the integrity of the critical calculations/functions (\eg anomaly detection and control) are \textit{protected} using techniques such as triple redundancy modules~\cite{lyons1962use} or trusted execution environments such as Arm TrustZone~\cite{pinto2019demystifying}, Intel SGX~\cite{intelsgx} or SecureCore~\cite{securecore}, preventing the attacker from changing the logic. {Note that these protect the integrity of computation but do not inherently protect data in transit between components.} Therefore, in this paper, we assume that the state estimation's update function is protected; the function logic is unknown to the attacker.